 Juniors and Seniors.
 Juniors and seniors may draw into residential colleges or upperclass dormitories elsewhere on campus.
 Dormitory accommodations for upperclass students include various configurations for group and individual living.
 Seniors generally have the option of selecting single rooms, while only a limited number of singles are available to juniors.
 Each year a number of rising juniors are placed on a waiting list and are assigned space in late July.

-Some of the eating clubs on Prospect Avenue also have living quarters for their officers and extra space that they offer other students.
+Some of the independent eating clubs also have living quarters for their officers and extra space that they offer other students.